-Hobson’s choice: the option of taking the one thing offered or nothing
+The phrase Hobson’s choice means: the option of taking the one thing offered or nothing.

 The earliest use of the phrase (in its present form, if the original spelling was preserved) that I have found dates back to 1649.
 That year, the earl of Pembroke was chosen knight of the shire for Berks and admitted to the House of Commons; in the speech he delivered before the House, he said:

 I was born a knight, and now I am chosen a knight.
 Why should we be not twice knights as well as twice children?
 The presbyterian parliament made me a knight errant; I was then a knight of all shires.
 I think they were the great levellers; for they brought me down to be a spaniel, or pack-horse: they could find no use for me but to fetch and carry.
 I had Hobson’s choice, either be a Hobson or nothing.
 I was then a plain ordinary post; but I thank God you have made me a knight o’ th’ post.

 (from A Collection of Scarce and Valuable Tracts (1812), by Walter Scott)